-The Role of the Teacher
+The Role of Staff

-Teachers in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place.
-They keep their own records of all incidents that happen in their class and that they are aware of in the school.
+All staff in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place.
+All incidents are logged on MyConcern.

-If teachers witness an act of bullying, they do all they can to support the child who is being bullied.
+If a member of staff witnesses an act of bullying, they do all they can to support the child who is being bullied.
 If a child is being bullied over a period of time, then, after consultation with the Headteacher, the teacher informs the child's parents.

-If, as teachers, we become aware of any bullying taking place between members of a class, we deal with the issue immediately.
-This may involve counselling and support for the victim of the bullying and punishment for the child who has carried out the bullying.
-We spend time talking to the child who has bullied: we explain why the action of the child was wrong, and we endeavour to help the child change their behaviour in future.
-If a child is repeatedly involved in bullying other children, we inform the Headteacher and the Special Education Needs Co-ordinator.
-We then invite the child's parents into the school to discuss the situation.
-In more extreme cases, for example, where these initial discussions have proven ineffective, the Headteacher may contact external support agencies, such as the LA Behaviour Support Team.
+This may involve counselling and support for the victim and support for the child who has carried out the bullying.
+We spend time talking to the perpetrator, explaining why the action was wrong, and endeavour to help the child change their behaviour in future.
+If a child is repeatedly involved in bullying other children, the Headteacher and the Special Education Needs Co-ordinator is informed.
+Parents are invited into school to discuss the situation.
+In more extreme cases, for example, where these initial discussions have proven ineffective, the Headteacher may contact external support agencies.

-Teachers will attend training, which enables them to become equipped to deal with incidents of bullying and behaviour management.
+Teachers will attend training, which enables them to become equipped to deal with incidents of bullying and behaviour management where necessary.